GoogleChrome/web.dev/src/site/content/en/media/media-experience/index.md

 ## The technical requirements

-* Versions of a media file in common web-friendly formats containing both audio and video streams.
+* Versions of a media file are in common web-friendly formats containing both audio and video streams.
-* A resolution appropriate for your users' devices.
+* The resolution is appropriate for your users' devices.
-* A bitrate that doesn't overload your users' network bandwidth.
+* The bitrate doesn't overload your users' network bandwidth.
-* Viewable on all major browsers using appropriate technologies.
+* The result is viewable on all major browsers using appropriate technologies.
-* Encryption (Optional).
+* The file is encrypted (Optional).

-The [media](/media/) collection will help you achieve these technical requirements.
+The [media](/media/) section of this website will help you achieve these technical requirements.
 Don't worry if these concepts are still a bit abstract.
 We'll explain them progressively throughout all the articles.
 First looking at the concepts, then learning how to use them, and finally the practical application